Christmas plants: Spain

 Tio de Nadal is a tradition from the Catalan region involving a log which is propped up and given a face.
 If the children of the home care for the log properly, it will defecate presents on Christmas Eve or Christmas Day.

 United Kingdom

 Some plants used for wreaths and sprays include English holly, cherry laurel, and Portugal laurel.
+By the end of the Middle Ages, English church records commonly referred to buying holly and ivy for seasonal decor.
+It was also common for wealthy households to buy greenery, also for decorative purposes; this is reflected in the 16th century Welsh carol, Deck the Halls.
+In the Tudor period, kissing boughs were a popular decoration, made by covering crossed hoops with available greenery.
+By the Georgian period, these boughs had become more elaborate, using apples and oranges.
+In the Victorian era, garlands made of holly and fir were popular decorations.

 The yule log is a tradition in many Germanic countries, but has also become popular in the UK.

 One older tradition involves bringing potted cherry or hawthorn trees indoors, so that they can flower at Christmastime.

 North America

 Christmas Cactus, thus called because of when it flowers, is native to Brazil but is a popular ornamental plant in North America.
 Varieties include Schlumbergera opuntioides, Schlumbergera kautskyi, and Schlumbergera microsphaerica.

 Caribbean

-Historically, the Christmas tree of choice in the Caribbean has been the Caribbean pine.
+Historically, the Christmas tree of choice in the Caribbean has been the Caribbean pine, inkberry, or juniper.
 Festive flowering plants used for decoration include poinsettia, Porana pamiculala, and Antigonon leptopus.